CodeToCAD/CodeToCAD/README.md

 1. Download a release (Check Releases in the repository side-bar) and install the Blender Addon.
 [Video Guide](https://youtu.be/YD_4nj0QUJ4)
 > If you're a developer, instead of downloading a release, you can clone this repository.
+2. Run or browse the [examples](./examples/)!

-2. Join the [Discord Server](https://discord.gg/MnZEtqwt74) to receive updates and help from the community! [https://discord.gg/MnZEtqwt74](https://discord.gg/MnZEtqwt74)
+3. Join the [Discord Server](https://discord.gg/MnZEtqwt74) to receive updates and help from the community! [https://discord.gg/MnZEtqwt74](https://discord.gg/MnZEtqwt74)

 ## Integrations